rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 cd ~
 cd .config
 nano .pmgrc.yaml
-# in cases, the .pmgrc.yaml file could be within.config, in that case use that file [if needed]
+# In cases, the .pmgrc.yaml file could be within.config, in that case use that file using the following code [if needed]
 nano .config/.pmgrc.yaml
 # With the following code, you can see all the .pmgrc.yaml files, and if there is multiple, check and delete the one that is not needed [optional]
 find . -name .pmgrc.yaml -type f -exec readlink -f \{\} \;